Federal Criminal Sentence Reduction Clinic

 Clinic students will work directly with clients to file motions in federal district courts to reduce both the custodial and noncustodial (community supervision) portion of a client’s sentence.
 The clinic will prioritize working on compassionate release motions and first step act reductions, while also litigating for early release from probation and supervised release for clients who are not in custody.
 Students will also have opportunities to work on amicus briefs and potentially a petition for certiorari to the U.S. Supreme Court that relates to postconviction sentencing reduction.

 Both second-year and third-year students are eligible to enroll in this new clinic, which will meet in-person, but will readily accommodate students who prefer to participate remotely.
 The only prerequisite is Criminal Procedure, which may be taken at the same time.
 Client interaction will be through phone, video meeting or email.
 Some 3L students may have the opportunity to argue a motion in federal court.
-Interested students who enroll in this clinic are not precluded from enrolling in the Criminal Defense Clinic, which will be offered again in the spring of 2021.
+Interested students who enroll in this clinic are not precluded from later enrolling in the Criminal Defense Clinic.